Bentonville man found fit to stand trial in murder case

 Thatcher is being held without bond in the Benton County Jail.

 Glenn Thatcher, 44, of Bentonville faces a sentence of life imprisonment or the death penalty if convicted of capital murder.
-He faces if convicted of 3 to 10 years in prison on each of two counts of distributing, possessing or viewing matter depicting sexually explicit conduct involving a child.
+He faces, if convicted, 3 to 10 years in prison on each of two counts of distributing, possessing or viewing matter depicting sexually explicit conduct involving a child.